 Position Overview

-The Lead Digital Skills Minister is responsible for oversight of the Digital Skills Education Initiative which seeks to provide basic and enhanced computer, application (app), and digital education training to individuals transitioning from incarceration in such a way that promotes a fulfilling life after release.
-This program is essential in helping participants develop not only foundational digital skills that will empower them to succeed in today’s technology-driven world, but the opportunity for further learning that promotes upward mobility in work and life skills.
+The Digital Skills Minister is responsible for basic and enhanced computer, application (app), and digital education training to individuals transitioning from incarceration in such a way that promotes a fulfilling life after release.
+This role is essential in helping participants develop not only foundational digital skills that will empower them to succeed in today’s technology-driven world, but the opportunity for further learning that promotes upward mobility in work and life skills.

-This position will collaborate with and oversee Digital Skills Ministers to ensure men are able to exit the program with the market-relevant skills, experience, abilities, and qualifications necessary to further their personal and professional goals in digital environments.
-Additionally, this position will lead the creation and modification of curriculum used by Digital Skills Ministers to open a new world of possibilities for jobs outside of labor and enhance financial independence.
-The Lead Digital Skills Minister will also be responsible for collecting, tracking, and reporting program outcomes to grant managers and leadership.
+This position works to ensure men exit the program with the market-relevant skills, experience, abilities, and qualifications necessary to further their personal and professional goals in digital environments.
+Curriculum will open a new world of possibilities for jobs outside of labor and enhance financial independence

-The Lead Digital Skills Minister will also deliver engaging, accessible, and trauma-informed lessons that support the participants’ journey toward personal growth, employment, and successful reintegration into society.
-The Lead Digital Skills Minister will reflect and honor Christ as he/she works to provide holistic services and mentorship.
+The Digital Skills Minister will deliver engaging, accessible, and trauma-informed lessons that support the participants’ journey toward personal growth, employment, and successful reintegration into society.
+The Digital Skills Minister will reflect and honor Christ as he/she works to provide holistic services and mentorship.

 This job will entail syllabus and content building, classroom instruction, and one-on-one mentoring.